afafos/yandex_search_application/README.md

 ## Workspace

-For more details about the application, check out the workspace https://web.postman.co/workspace/yandex_search_app~5d85f047-a7be-48cd-86fe-6c1766f6716c/overview
+For more details about the application, check out the workspace: https://web.postman.co/workspace/yandex_search_app~5d85f047-a7be-48cd-86fe-6c1766f6716c/overview